Permanent Residency (Points Based)

 What is the income requirement for 191 visa Australia?

 For the subclass 191 Regional Provisional stream, applicants must provide ATO Notices of Assessment for three income years out of the five years of their eligible visa.
 Home Affairs search results currently state that applicants must provide those ATO notices, and migration industry updates commonly note that there is no specified minimum income threshold currently in place.
-(Immigration and citizenship Website)

 What is an ATO Notice of Assessment?

 The Australian Taxation Office explains that a Notice of Assessment is the statement issued when a tax return or franking credits lodgment is processed.
-(Australian Taxation Office)

 Why does this matter?

 For the 191 visa, your Notice of Assessment helps show your income-year history while holding the eligible regional provisional visa.
-It is not enough to rely only on payslips, employment contracts or bank statements if Home Affairs specifically requires ATO Notices of Assessment.
+It is not enough to rely only on pay slips, employment contracts or bank statements if Home Affairs specifically requires ATO Notices of Assessment.

 Practical example